FuturePortal/CIMonitor/docs/modules/dashboard-video.md

 ## Configuration

-To enable the dashboard video module, add the module to the `server/config/config.json`:
+To enable this module, add the module to the `server/config/config.json`:

 ```json
 {